privacyguides/privacyguides.org/docs/email.en.md

         - [:fontawesome-brands-android: Android](https://anonaddy.com/faq/#is-there-an-android-app)
         - [:fontawesome-brands-github: Source](https://github.com/anonaddy)

-AnonAddy differentiates between "shared aliases" and "standard aliases": The number of shared aliases (which end in a domain like @anonaddy.me which is shared by other users) you can create is limited to 20 on AnonAddy's free plan and 50 on their $12/month plan.
-You can create unlimited standard aliases (which end in a domain like @[username].anonaddy.com or a custom domain on paid plans), however as noted above this can be detrimental to privacy, because people can trivially tie your standard aliases together based on the domain name alone.
+AnonAddy differentiates between "shared aliases" and "standard aliases": The number of shared aliases (e.g., @anonaddy.me which is shared by other users) that you can create is limited to 20 on AnonAddy's free plan and 50 on their $12/month plan.
+You can create unlimited standard aliases (which end in a domain like @[username].anonaddy.com or a custom domain on paid plans), however, as previously mentioned, this can be detrimental to privacy because people can trivially tie your standard aliases together based on the domain name alone.
 Unlimited shared alias are available for $36/year.

-Free features:
+Notable free features:

 - [x] 20 Shared Aliases
 - [x] Unlimited Standard Aliases